diydeveloper/cms-canvas/readme.md

 # Requirements

-CMS Canvas requires Laravel 5.2 and a MySQL server.
+CMS Canvas requires Laravel 5.3 or 5.2 and a MySQL server.

 # Installation